JarekSopinski/TIL/Angular/Pipes.md

 Let's say that we want to create a Summary Pipe that will shorten a string by a certain numer of characters.

 First we have to create a file named summary.pipe.ts.
 This is Angular's naming convention for Pipe files.
-Inside this file we import the Pipe decorator function and PipeTransform - an interface that defined a shap of all Pipes in Angular:
+Inside this file we import the Pipe decorator function and PipeTransform - an interface that defines a shape of all Pipes in Angular:

     import { Pipe, PipeTransform } from '@angular/core';